Collisions

 Information regarding collisions.

 BC Courts Coat of ArmsTodd Fewer and Edward Powell live across the alley from each other in Vancouver but have never met.
-There is an ongoing issue with Mr. Powell having trouble backing out of his carport due to the position of Mr. Fewer's garbage bins.
+There is an ongoing issue with Mr. Powell having trouble backing up to exit his carport due to the position of Mr. Fewer's garbage bins.
 The bins are often knocked over and the garbage that they contained was not picked up by city crews.

 VIDEO - Can a Connected City Stop Crashes?